616.5 Flagger Control (MUTCD Chapter 6E)

 - Bad weather

-There are two different applications of the single flagger situation.
+There are two different applications for allowing a single flagger for a planned operation (non-emergency):

 1. A single flagger may be used when all three of the following are met: